-Aruba has three turnover taxes, being the BBO ("belasting op bedrijfsomzetten"), the BAZV ("bestemmingsheffing AZV"), and the BAVP ("belasting addidionele voorzieningen PPS-projecten").
-Although it are different taxes, their tax bases and other characteristics are similar.
+Aruba has three turnover taxes, being the BBO ("belasting over bedrijfsomzetten"), the BAZV ("bestemmingsheffing AZV"), and the BAVP ("belasting addidionele voorzieningen PPS-projecten").
+Although it are different taxes, their tax bases and other characteristics are exactly the same.

 Subject to turnover tax are entrepreneurs that in the course of their enterprise supply goods or render services in Aruba.
 The taxable base consists of all remunerations (in cash or in kind) received by the entrepreneur for the supply of goods or the rendering of services in Aruba.
 The rate is set on 1.5% for BBO, 1.5% for BAVP and 3% for BAZV for a total of 6%.

 - Export.
 Export of goods to buyers residing or situated outside of Aruba will be exempted from BBO/BAZV/BAVP as long as the entrepreneur can make credible that the sold goods are send or transported by him to a destination outside of Aruba.